delzio/de-bootcamp-project/README.md

 4. connect using external ip

-5. Create a file called config in ~/.ssh:
+5. Create a file named config in ~/.ssh and add the following:
 ```bash
 Host <gcp vm name>
     HostName <gcp vm external ip>